 “Now that I’ve done it, I’m convinced that most of the battle is in your head.
 If you can push yourself mentally, you’ll be able to get through the physical pain for sure.

 “The running is only half the challenge though, there’s also the fundraising!
 Here are my top tips:

 “The day itself was one of the best days of my life if I’m honest.
 I’ve been to a lot of sporting events, but I think The London Marathon is right up there with the best atmosphere you’ll ever experience.
 It felt like millions of people shouting for you the whole way round – incredible.”

-If you have secured a place in the London Marathon and would like to support your local NHS, get in touch with Adrian for all the support you’ll need.
+If you have secured a place in the London Marathon and would like to support your local NHS, get in touch with Hannah for all the support you’ll need.